-P: Part I: Either RUSS 301 or in exceptional circumstances approval may be given for 90 points at 300-level in courses approved by the Programme Co-ordinator.
+P: Part I: Either RUSS 301, or RUSS 330 and RUSS 331, or in exceptional circumstances approval may be given for 90 points at 300-level in courses approved by the Programme Co-ordinator.

 Candidates who have qualified for a BA(Hons) in Russian may be admitted as candidates for the MA in Russian for a course of study comprising a thesis only.